jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/03_logical_disjunction.rst

   Hooray! tests are passing again

-* I add an else statement to be explicit
+* I will add an else statement to be explicit

   .. code-block:: python